Big Mac Pumpkin

 Description/Taste

-Big Mac pumpkins are extremely large in size, averaging 45-50 centimeters in diameter and weighing 50-200 pounds, and are round with a slightly flattened or slumped shape and a round stem.
-The red-orange to bright orange skin is rough, deeply ribbed, and can grow up to ten centimeters thick.
-The yellow-orange flesh is dense, fine-grained, and encases a large central cavity with stringy pulp and many flat, cream-colored seeds.
-When cooked, Big Mac pumpkins are dry and fibrous with a mild, semi-sweet flavor.
+Big Mac pumpkins are an extremely large variety with a wide range of sizes, measuring 45 centimeters to as much as 1.8 meters in width when fully grown.
+Their hefty weight ranges from about 27 to 90 kilograms each.
+They have a rounded, slightly flattened or slumped shape and a round beige stem.
+Big Mac pumpkins display a vibrant red-orange hue, often with green spots and splotches, especially on the areas where the pumpkin lies flat.
+Their skin is rough, deeply ribbed, and can grow up to ten centimeters thick.
+When sliced open, Big Mac pumpkins are revealed to have a yellow-orange flesh that's dense, fine-grained, and encases a large central cavity with stringy pulp and many flat, cream-colored seeds.
+This variety has a dry, fibrous texture with a mild, slightly sweet flavor.

 Seasons/Availability

-Big Mac pumpkins are available in the fall through early winter.
+Big Mac pumpkins are available from fall to early winter.

 Current Facts

-Big Mac pumpkins, botanically classified as Cucurbita maxima, grow on an annual sprawling vine and are members of the Cucurbitaceae family along with squash and gourds.
-Also known as Big Max pumpkins, Big Mac pumpkins are a giant hybrid variety that is not a true pumpkin, but rather a squash-type pumpkin.
-Squash and pumpkins have a deeply intertwined history and are often used interchangeably in conversation, but botanically speaking Big Mac pumpkins are merely large-growing members of the squash family, rather than a member of the pumpkin family Cucurbita pepo.
-Big Mac pumpkins are predominately grown as exhibition pumpkins and are valued for their giant size and ornamental capabilities.
-Exhibition contestants limit one fruit per vine and use fertilizer to nurture the monster fruits.
-Big Mac pumpkins can also be used as a carving pumpkin during the Halloween season.
+Big Mac pumpkins are botanically classified as Cucurbita maxima and are members of the Cucurbitaceae family along with squash and gourds.
+Also known as Big Max pumpkins, this giant hybrid grows on sprawling vines and is technically a squash rather than a true pumpkin.
+While squash and pumpkins have a closely intertwined history and are often used interchangeably, Big Macs are botanically a large-growing member of the squash family, rather than the pumpkin species Cucurbita pepo.
+Big Macs are predominately grown as exhibition pumpkins and are valued for their giant size and ornamental capabilities.
+They can also be used as carving pumpkins during the Halloween season.

 Nutritional Value